Inclusion & Diversity

 Anthem’s commitment to offering all associates an inclusive environment and equitable opportunities to develop their careers and advance in our organization extends to our compensation philosophy and pay practices.
 The roles our associates play and their performance, experience and geographic location—not gender or ethnicity—are what drive our compensation programs.

-Being a leader in diversity and inclusion requires our sustained commitment and the willingness to challenge ourselves continually to find ways to improve.
+Being a leader in inclusion and diversity requires our sustained commitment and the willingness to challenge ourselves continually to find ways to improve.
 We recently partnered with an independent third party to conduct a complex gender/pay-equity analysis that confirmed that the factors noted above are the main predictors of annual pay at Anthem.
 To prevent unexplained pay gaps and ensure that Anthem remains a champion of pay equity for all associates, we will continue to monitor our pay practices and will diligently address any cases that cannot be explained by objective factors.

 Attracting Diverse Talent